 My time in England laid the foundation for the wellness practices that anchor my hours to this day, but I've only recently begun to understand the why of it all.
 The answer lies in a single word: inflammation.
-Vincent Pedre, M.D., explains, "Inflammation causes oxidative stress (a form of biochemical stress), which leads to distress signals in the brain that can lead to either depression or anxiety—or both.
+Vincent Pedre, M.D., explains, "Inflammation causes oxidative stress (a form of biochemical stress), which leads to distress signals in the brain that can lead to either depression or anxiety1—or both.
 On the flip side, we know that the brain will release cytokines (the same chemical messengers your immune system uses to communicate an alert) in response to mental stress.
 The cytokines regulate really important brain functions, including neurotransmitter metabolism as well as the connection and communication between nerve cells."

 In the past year or so, I've largely focused on calming my inflammation as a way to calm my anxiety, and the shift has helped make my approach feel far more concrete.
 "The best way to end this vicious cycle is to incorporate an anti-inflammatory diet, while creating work/life/stress balance in your life through yoga, meditation, hobbies, dancing, laughing, and any activity that you can enjoy fully while forgetting about your worries," Pedre explains.
 For me, that's meant eating as many anti-inflammatory foods as possible (for a full run-down on what that looks like, check out this post).
-I meditate, without fail, for 20 minutes every single day, as meditation has been shown in a meta-review of studies to have a profound effect on dampening inflammation.
+I meditate, without fail, for 20 minutes every single day, as meditation has been shown in a meta-review of studies2 to have a profound effect on dampening inflammation.

 View this post on Instagram